Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

   - The private key and public key are provided as part of payload with the respective tag.

-      - If the target OPTIGA™ doesn’t store the public key, then the public key is optional.
-If provided, the target OPTIGA™ ignores the provided public key.
+      - If the target OPTIGA™ Trust M doesn’t store the public key, then the public key is optional.
+If provided, the target OPTIGA™ Trust M ignores the provided public key.

-      - If the target OPTIGA™ stores the public key, then the public key is must.
+      - If the target OPTIGA™ Trust M stores the public key, then the public key is must.

   - As part of the payload, the length of the key is based on curve type